albertlauncher/documentation/src/gettingstarted/contributing.md

 ## Appreciation

-Support @manuelschneider as a creator by [becoming a sponsor or donating](/donation/).
+Support me/[@manuelschneider](https://github.com/ManuelSchneid3r) as a creator by [becoming a sponsor or donating](/donation/).
+Do not forget the authors of your most beloved plugins.
+Check their GitHub profiles for donation links.